gmulea1/gmulea1.github.io/final_proposal.md

 ---

 Continuing from my project two, I am going to look at the chamge in zomomg and how it relates (if at all) to the spatial distribution of different races.
 I plan on using the same data from Project two im addition to census demographic data.
 [Vital Signs Archive](https://bniajfi.org/vital_signs/archives/).
-First I plan to use a SQL statement to join different
+First I plan to use a SQL statement to spatial join different